Sulstice/cocktail-shaker/README.md

 cocktail-shaker is a **high-performance drug enumeration and expansion library**. cocktail-shaker leverages the computational power of **RDKit** to create and enumerate large volumes of drug compounds.
--File parsing of TXT, SDF, and Chemical SMILES.
+- File parsing of SDF
 - File writing in a variety of formats some of which include: cif, sdf, pdb, mol, mol2, and more.
 - Ability to recognize and expand libraries of compounds some of which include: halogens, acyl halides, aldehydes.
 - Ability to enumerate in 1D and 2D structures and produce those compounds.